Jean-François Delacroix: Life

 Son of a surgeon, Jean-François Lacroix served in a body of police, which, according to the count of Espinchal he was "chased".
 Having studied law, he became a lawyer and settled in Anet near Dreux where he served the tax judge.
 In 1782 he married Marie-Louise de La Barre, daughter of Nicolas Landes.
-Landes Barre, a tax attorney and justice of the Bailiwick of Water and Forestry of the Principality of Anet who bore him a son, Jean Born in Anet, the 28 February 1783.
+Landes Barre, a tax attorney and justice of the Bailiwick of Water and Forestry of the Principality of Anet who bore him a son, Jean Born in Anet, 28 February 1783.
 In his unpublished notes, Count Espinchal said he had married "rich" and "die of grief was his first wife."

 From magistracy to the Jacobins

 He became attorney general trustee of Eure-et-Loir in 1789 and then in 1791 he was appointed deputy judge at Supreme Court for the same department.
 The 28 August 1791 he was chairman of the electoral assembly of Eure-et-Loir when he was elected MP for his department to the Legislative.
 Coming to Paris at the time of the split of the Jacobin Club he was pressed by Charles Lameth to join the club of the Feuillants.
 Affiliated to the Jacobin Club he remained opposed to the old regime policies.
-Tall and handsome, he befriended Georges-Jacques Danton and they shared the expensive lifestyle, supported in part by government contracts, including one with François Lanchères who ran a large company of military transports and to whom the Minister of War Narbonne had entrusted to supply artillery horses.
+Tall and handsome, he befriended Georges-Jacques Danton and they shared the expensive lifestyle, supported in part by government contracts, including one with François Lanchères who ran a large company of military transports and whom the Minister of War Narbonne had entrusted to supply artillery horses.

 In the legislature, Jean-François Lacroix raised various motions against royal ministers, the court and the king and he was said to have been the first who described the parties of the Assembly using the terms "right, middle, left" to refer to the liberal, moderate and radical divisions of the assembly.
 On 6 October 1791, he asked the Vice President of the Assembly to be called to order after he described Louis XVI as "sovereign" and two days later he attacked the minister Montmorin, causing his resignation.

 On 5 February 1792 he named Louis XVI as the cause of all troubles in refusing to sanction the decrees relating to non-juring priests and on 13 March asked for the confiscation of property of emigrants.
 Madame Roland, in her Memoirs, advanced very serious charges of duplicity.